JavamanJosen/OpenTsdbMetric/README.md

 # OpenTsdbMetric
-this is a golang project and about insert opentsdb dot
+this is a golang project and about insert opentsdb use to be grafana monitor!